LukeWood/hugo-LukeWood.github.io/content/posts/refactor_bulletz.md

 # The Original Model
 The original state management model for the bullets took an object oriented model.
-A central "StateManager" class managed the entirety of the game's state by delegating each entity it's own Sub-Manager.
+A central ___StateManager___ class managed the entirety of the game's state by delegating each entity it's own Sub-Manager.

 These managers attempted to guess the current state of entities based on the last update on the entity that they received from the server.
 This allows the game to run using very low amounts of bandwidth while still showing the real time state of each entity.